andreasfaerber/TeslaSolarCharger/README.md

 ### Setting up TeslaSolarCharger BLE API

 The TeslaSolarCharger will frequently communicate with your Tesla through the BLE API.
 To set up the BLE API you must create a `docker-compose.yml` (name is important!) file in a new directory.
 Note: During the setup, some additional data folders to persist data will be created in that folder, so it is recommended to use a new directory for your `docker-compose.yml`.
+Replace IP_ADDRESS_OF_SECONDARY_DEVICE with the IP address of your BLE API device.
+This needs to be done when pairing and also when creating the relevant docker-compose.yml files.

 #### docker-compose.yml content